 Soccer is a team sport; therefore the key to doing well is to communicate with your teammates.
 Soccer can help build the skills required for communication through playing and interacting with other individuals in a natural environment.

 With every sport, you either win or lose.
-Soccer can teach individuals with autism to have fun no matter what they end score is.
+Soccer can teach individuals with autism to have fun no matter what the end score is.

-For individuals on the spectrum, social interactions can often times be a little more challenging.
+For individuals with the spectrum, social interactions can often be more challenging.
 Soccer can increase social interaction as the child works with an instructor, a therapist, or other individuals involved in the program.
 Soccer can give a positive experience with a sport, and can also help seek out lifelong friendships while learning how to take turns and partake in socially appropriate behaviors.

 Behavior can be a big struggle for any family that has a individual with autism.
 An organized sport, like soccer, can improve their behavior because they have to practice listening to their instructor.
 Instructors use positive language to let your family member know what they can and can’t do, and give them a structured routine.